-Pursuant to application criterion 7.C.7 of the 2006 Code (criterion 6.C.8 of the 2011 Code), the operating regulations of the HR Committee were last updated on 24 January 2013 in the light of the provisions set forth in the 2011 Code and in the Autogrill Code.
+Pursuant to application criterion 6.C.8 of the Self-Regulatory Code, the operating regulations of the HR Committee were last updated on 24 January 2013.

-In line with principle 7.P.3 of the 2006 Code, the HR Committee, appointed by the Board of Directors on 21 April 2011, consists of non-Executive, mostly independent, Directors.
-At present, its members are non-Executive Directors Mr.

-Alfredo Malguzzi (independent Director who chairs the Committee), Mr. Paolo Roverato, and independent Director Mr. Arnaldo Camuffo.
+In line with principle 6.P.3 of the Self-Regulatory Code, the HR Committee, appointed by the Board of Directors on 28 May 2014, consists of non-Executive, mostly independent, Directors.
+At present, its members are the Director Mr. Stefano Orlando (the Lead Independent Director who chairs the Committee), the independent Director Mr. Massimo Fasanella d'Amore di Ruffano and the non-Executive Director Mr. Paolo Roverato.

-The composition of the HR Committee fulfils the recommendation now set forth in principle 6.P.3 of the 2011 Code, whereby it may be composed of a majority of independent directors provided that, as in this case, the chair of the aforesaid HR Committee, is also chosen from among independent directors.
+The composition of the HR Committee fulfils the recommendation set forth in principle 6.P.3 of the Self-Regulatory Code, whereby it may be composed of a majority of independent directors provided that, as in this case, the chair of the aforesaid HR Committee, is also chosen from among independent directors.

-In line with principle 7.P.3 of the 2006 Code - but also with principle 6.P.3 of the 2011 Code - all the members of the HR Committee have the appropriate expertise in financial issues, as assessed by the Board of Directors upon their appointment.
+In line with principle 6.P.3 of the Self-Regulatory Code, all the members of the HR Committee have the appropriate expertise in financial issues, as assessed by the Board of Directors upon their appointment.

-In accordance with application criterion 7.C.6 of the 2006 Code (6.C.6 of the 2011 Code), the Directors, and the CEO in particular, abstain from participation in meetings of the HR Committee where proposals regarding their respective remuneration are submitted to the Board of Directors.
+In accordance with application criterion 6.C.6 of the Self-Regulatory Code, the Directors, and the CEO in particular, abstain from participation in meetings of the HR Committee where proposals regarding their respective remuneration are submitted to the Board of Directors.